 \section{Introduction}

-McKean-Vlasov stochastic differential equations (MV-SDEs) are a special class of SDEs whose drift and diffusion coefficients depend on the law of the solution itself~\citep{mckean_vlasov}.
-These equations arise from the mean-field behaviour of stochastic interacting particle systems, which find applications in various fields such as pedestrian modeling~\citep{pedestrian_app}, animal behavior studies~\citep{animal_app}, biology~\citep{biology_app}, finance~\citep{finance_app}, and chemistry~\citep{chemical_app}.
-Detailed analysis~\citep{theory_mvsde,mvsde_existence,mvsde_pde,mvsde_smoothpde} and numerical treatment~\citep{mlmc_mvsde,mvsde_timescheme,mvsde_iterative,mvsde_cubature} of MV-SDEs can be found in the referenced works.
-In this work, our focus lies in estimating rare event quantities, which are expressed as expectations of observables associated with the solution to a broad class of MV-SDEs at a fixed terminal time $T$.
-Specifically, we develop a computationally efficient Monte Carlo (MC) estimator for $\E{G(X(T))}$, where $G:\mathbb{R}^d \rightarrow \mathbb{R}$ represents a sufficiently smooth rare event observable, and $X:[0,T] \cross \Omega \rightarrow \mathbb{R}^d$ denotes the stochastic McKean-Vlasov process.
+McKean--Vlasov stochastic differential equations (MV-SDEs) are a class of SDEs whose drift and diffusion depend on the law of the solution~\citep{mckean_vlasov}.
+These SDEs arise as mean-field limits of stochastic interacting particle systems with applications in pedestrian modeling~\citep{pedestrian_app}, animal behavior~\citep{animal_app}, biology~\citep{biology_app}, finance~\citep{finance_app}, and chemistry~\citep{chemical_app}.
+This work focuses on building a computationally efficient Monte Carlo (MC) estimator for $\E{G(X(T))}$, where $X:[0, T] \cross \Omega \rightarrow \mathbb{R}^d$ denotes the McKean--Vlasov process, and $G:\mathbb{R}^d \rightarrow \mathbb{R}$ represents a sufficiently smooth rare-event observable, meaning $\E{G(X(T))}$ is dominated by contributions from the tail of the law of $X$.
+For example, $G(x)$ can be a mollified version of $\mathbbm{1}_{\{x>K\}}$, for some large threshold $K$.
+The standard MC method is prohibitively inefficient in this regime because the probability of sampling trajectories that contribute to the estimator is minimal.